-This 2 day camp will introduce you to the skills necessary to participate in future backcountry ski tours, either guided, or as a well prepared and informed member of a non-guided party.
+This 12 hours camp will introduce you to the skills necessary to participate in future backcountry ski tours, either guided, or as a well prepared and informed member of a non-guided party.
 The camp starts with an evening session at our Jackson office learning about clothing and equipment selection, the contents of our backpack, and a discussion about the current snowpack conditions.
-Day 2 will be spent in magnificent GTNP, ascending and descending one of many classic winter lines.
+The following day will be spent in magnificent GTNP, ascending and descending one of many classic winter lines.
 Along the way you will be learning about route selection, track setting, snowpack assessment, weather assessment, and skiing in variable backcountry snow.

 The participant of this camp should be capable of hiking uphill 3500’/day and a strong intermediate to advanced skier to participate.
-This camp would be a great prep for our avy 1 course.
-All equipment can be provided by JHMG.
+This camp would be a great prep for our AIARE 1 course.
 Take a break from the worn out boot pack and come join us.

 BC Ski Camp Class Outline

 Risk management discussion

 Backcountry travel techniques

 Seasonal snowpack discussion